CRONTON. Widnes, Lancashire. 11th. December, 1917.

 Cronton Colliery was the property of the Hulton Colliery Company and the explosion in the Pasture Seam occurred shortly after 8 a.m. and caused the deaths of eight men and injured another.
 At the time of the accident twelve men including a fireman, were at work in the Pasture Seam which was an entirely distinct district and had a separate ventilation system from the rest of the mine.
 The seam had been opened out for about nine months and the ventilation appeared to be adequate under normal working conditions and the last measurement showed that 5,400 cubic feet per minute were passing.

-The Pasture Seam was reached by means of rise tunnels from the Florida Seam an opened out in bord and pillar workings.
-At the time of the accident there were only three stalls, Nos.
-301, 302 and 303 and of these only the first one was being worked.
-The stalls were 15 yards wide, packed solid against the coal on the dip side and had an air road left against the coal on the rise side.
-There was 12 top 15 yards of solid coal between the stalls which were driven for 25 yards.
+The Pasture Seam was reached by means of rising tunnels from the Florida Seam and opened out in bord and pillar workings.
+At the time of the accident, there were only three stalls, Nos.
+301, 302, and 303, and of these only the first one was being worked.
+The stalls were 15 yards wide, packed solid against the coal on the dip side, and had an air road left against the coal on the rising side.
+There were 12 top 15 yards of solid coal between the stalls which were driven for 25 yards.
 The holing in stalls 301 and 302 was done by coal cutting machines worked by compressed air.
 The explosion occurred at the face of stall 301 where two Monobel No.1 shots were fired in the coal by an electric battery.